Tapioca: Etymology

-Tapioca is derived from the word tipi'óka, its name in the Tupi language spoken by natives when the Portuguese first arrived in the Northeast Region of Brazil around 1500.
-This Tupi word is translated as 'sediment' or 'coagulant' and refers to the curd-like starch sediment that is obtained in the extraction process.
+The word "tapioca" is derived from tipi'óka, its name in the Tupi language spoken by natives when the Portuguese first arrived in the Northeast Region of Brazil around 1500.
+This Tupi word is translated as "sediment" or "coagulant" and refers to the curd-like starch sediment that is obtained in the extraction process.

 Production

 Establishment

-The cassava plant is easily established by cutting, according to the NRCS "Propagate cassava by planting segments of the stem.
+The cassava plant is easily established by cutting, according to the NRCS: "Propagate cassava by planting segments of the stem.
 Cut stems into 9-30 cm lengths; be sure to include at least one node.
 Segments can be buried vertically with 8-15 cm in the ground.
 The selection of healthy, pest-free cuttings is essential.
-Stem cuttings are sometimes referred to as 'stakes'.
-In areas where freezing temperatures are possible, plant cuttings as soon as the danger of frost has past.
+Stem cuttings are sometimes referred to as "stakes".
+In areas where freezing temperatures are possible, plant cuttings as soon as the danger of frost has passed.
 Cuttings can be planted by hand or by planting machines.
-Hand planting is done in one of three ways: vertical, flat below the soil surface or tilted.
-Under low rainfall conditions, vertical planting may result in the desiccation of the cuttings, while in areas of higher rainfall; flat-planted cuttings may rot.
-In general, flat planting 5-10 cm below the soil surface is recommended in dry climates and when mechanical planting is used.
+Hand planting is done in one of three ways - vertical, flat below the soil surface, or tilted.
+Under low rainfall conditions, vertical planting may result in the desiccation of the cuttings, while in areas of higher rainfall, flat-planted cuttings may rot.
+In general, flat planting 5–10 cm below the soil surface is recommended in dry climates and when mechanical planting is used.
 Germination seems to be higher; tubers tend to originate from a great number of points and grow closer to the surface of the soil, making better use of fertilizers applied on the surface and also making harvesting easier."

-The cassava plant can also be established from seed, although this is not advised as seed germination rate is usually less than 50 percent.
+The cassava plant can also be established from seed, although this is not advised, as seed germination rate is usually less than 50%.
 Because of this, seedlings are normally only used for breeding.